 | Cost optimization through block-level translation | ✓ | ✗ | ✗ | ✗ |

 We believe in honest comparisons.
 Our competitors are good products, and many features overlap.
-Rasepi stands out through the native integration of multilingual publishing, content freshness, and translation efficiency—features others don’t offer out of the box.
+Rasepi stands out through the native integration of trust ratings, content freshness, and multilingual publishing—features others don’t offer out of the box.
 Hover over the icons for details.

 Block-level translation, real-time editing, content expiration dates, search with custom API keys, the complete plugin SDK, REST API, and MCP server.
 All open source.
 Self-host, read the code, build on it.

-The Cloud Edition adds freshness scoring, review workflows, glossary management, SSO, and everything teams need who prefer not to manage their own infrastructure.
+The Cloud Edition adds freshness scoring, review workflows, glossary management, SSO, and everything teams need who prefer not to operate their own infrastructure.

 The Community Edition is actively being developed.
 Star the repo to stay up to date.